How much does it really cost to translate my website?

 • Text in pictures – new pictures will need to be created to include translated content

 The other downside is that for every new page of content or blog post you add, you’ll need additional translation support.
-When the average blog post can amount to 1,000 words, you can easily start to see how unaffordable professional translation can be.
+When the average blog post can amount to 1,000 words, you can easily start to see how costly professional translation can be.

 Cost of translation (dependent on website size): Starting from $1,200